Eynon Hawkins: Early life

 The son of a miner, Eynon Hawkins was born in Llanharan, in Glamorgan.
-His birth was registered in Bridgend district.
 Educated locally, he left school at 14 and went into the mining industry working in Llanharan Powell Duffryn colliery, playing rugby union for Llanharan RFC, Bridgend RFC and Glamorgan County RFC in his spare time.
 He joined the navy in 1940, and, after training at HMS Raleigh and HMS Drake, he spent nine months on a trawler patrolling the English Channel, before transferring as a seaman gunner to the defensively armed merchant ship (Dems), with whom he served in the Atlantic, Mediterranean and Indian oceans.

 War experience

 On 11 January 1943 Eynon was a Royal Navy able-seaman serving as a gunner aboard the British Tanker Company's MV British Dominion, one of a 14-strong convoy en route to Malta from the West Indies.